-Opening with the Chaconne in G Major op.
-435, an exotic origin theme by Georg Friedrich Händel, follows Franz Schubert ‘s Sonata in A minor from 1823, inaugurating the series of seven extraordinary Last Sonatas.
+Opening with the Chaconne in G Major Op.
+435, an exotic origin theme by Georg Friedrich Händel, followed by Franz Schubert ‘s 1823 Sonata in A minor, inaugurating the series of seven extraordinary Last Sonatas.
 Closing this first part is the Ballade No. 1 op.
 23 , the most famous and wonderful of Fryderyk Chopin‘s 4, from 1835, a masterpiece of piano production of all time.

 The second part, devoted to the 20th century, opens with two preludes by Sergei Rachmaninov: Prelude No. 7 op.23, among the most technically difficult, while Prelude No. 5 op.32 offers an incipit like a fairy tale, and a very sweet, affirmative female tessitura song to which a grave, male voice responds.
 The program continues with a contemporary composer, Robert Spearing, whose Mo.
 Ferla performs, as a world premiere, Three Welsh Pictures.
 The concert concludes with the Three Movements from Igor Stravinsky ‘s“Petruska ,” a 1911 composition for large orchestra with concertante piano.